Americans with Disabilities Act

 General Documentation Guidelines:

 These guidelines are provided to assist you in working with your treating professional(s) to prepare the information needed to evaluate your request.
-If, after reading these guidelines, you have any questions, please call Diane Nelson at (415) 422-2441.

 Components of your documentation must include: